julien-roth/STEMREM205/README.md

 Repository for code related to STEMREM205, Winter 2021.

+** Assignment2
+	*STEMREM205_rMarkdown* contains all the code used for answering questions in Assignment 2.
-STEMREM205_rMarkdown_q21 contains code related to Question 21 in Homework Assigment 2.
+	*STEMREM205_rMarkdown_q21* contains code related to Question 21.

+** FinalProject
+	*Code* contains code (divided into constituent parts) for the analyses and figures.
-STEMREM205_FinalProject contains code and raw data related to the course project.
+	*RawData* contains data relevant to the project.